codeneuro/neurofinder/README.md

 }
 ```
 The file `run.py` should contain a function `run` that accepts as input a Thunder `Images` object and returns a `SourceModel`.
 See the existing folder `neurofinder/submissions/example-user/` for an example submission
+Jobs will be automatically run every few days on a dynamically-created Spark cluster, so be patient with your submissions.
+You will be notified of job status via comments on your pull request.

 ## environment
 (Fill in description of running environment)